 Good Conduct Discharge Date– See Wrap-Up Date.

 Governing Sentence– When a prisoner has a series of concurrent and/or consecutive sentences, the “Governing Sentence” is the one which ends the latest and has the prisoner’s ultimate Wrap-Up Date.

 GPS Bracelet- GPS stands for “Global Positioning System.”
 It is a means of using satellite technology to track the exact location of a person at a given time.
 Bracelets with this technology are being used to track some sex offenders including those on probation. defendants awaiting trial, and persons who are classified to pre-release or “day reporting” programs.
 Commonwealth v.
 Donohue, 452 Mass.
 256 (2008).
-Note that the SJC held that the language in M.G.L. c.
-265 §47 mandates GPS monitoring for those being supervised on probation for certain predicate sex offenses and that the mandate contained therein is constitutional, Commonwealth v.
-Guzman, 469 Mass.
-492 (2014).
+Note that the SJC held that a statutory mandate of electronic monitoring as a condition of probation is unconstitutional and that a determination of the propriety of that condition must be based on an individual assessment of the case.
+Commonwealth v.
+Feliz, 481 Mass.
+689 (2019).